• >

 Premium Bonds are run by National Savings & Investments, which is government-backed.
 The minimum amount you can put into Premium Bonds is £25.
 Each bond costs £1, and there is no cost and no commission.
 The maximum you can have in Premium Bonds is £50,000.

-Premium Bonds are not strictly savings accounts because they do not pay any interest, and there is no guarantee that you will win a prize.
-Although you will not lose any money by keeping your cash in Premium Bonds, the value of your money is likely to be eroded by inflation, especially if you do not win any of the monthly prizes.
+Premium Bonds are not strictly savings accounts because they do not pay any interest.
+There is also no guarantee that you will win a prize.
+Although you will not lose any money by keeping your cash in Premium Bonds, the value of your money is likely to be eroded by inflation, especially if you do not win enough money through the monthly prizes.

 A savings bond and a Premium Bond are two very different financial products, even though they are both called bonds.
 A savings bond pays interest, and your money is tied up for the term of the bond.
 A Premium bond does not pay interest, but you can access your money whenever you like by cashing in your bonds and transferring the money to your nominated bank account.